 A digital signature is a mathematical scheme for verifying the authenticity of digital messages or documents.
 In the context of licensing, it is obviously paramount for any client/device communicating with the SLASCONE API, to validate the data integrity of the message, i.e., that the message was not altered in transit.

 The response header contains the property x-slascone-signature.
 This signature is generated based on the content of the response body.

 Once a client receives a SLASCONE API response, it needs to validate it.
-Validation based on the received x-slascone-signature and the shared encryption key is a straightforward process.
+The validation is based on the header x-slascone-signature.
 Visit our GitHub code examples for more information.